-Emergency After-Hours Telephone: +(254) (20) 363-6000
+Emergency After-Hours Telephone: +(254) (20) 363-6170

 Entry, Exit & Visa Requirements

-Travelers may obtain the latest information on visas as well as any additional details regarding entry requirements from the Embassy of Kenya, 2249 R Street, NW, Washington, D.C.
+- Obtain the latest information on visas, as well as any additional details regarding entry requirements, from the Embassy of Kenya, 2249 R Street, NW, Washington, D.C.
 20008, telephone (202) 387-6101, or the Kenyan Consulates General in Los Angeles and New York City.
-Persons outside the United States should contact the nearest Kenyan embassy or consulate.

-HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Kenya.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Kenya.

 Safety and Security